NASA/GSFC/SDO

 ESA searches for names for new mission via competition

-This Space News was published on Wed, 19.05.2021 – 16:09 CEST, covering ESA
+Published on Wed, 19.05.2021 – 16:09 CEST in Missions, covering ESA

 The European Space Agency ESA is looking for a suitable name for its new mission.
 It is taking a new approach to finding a name and is relying on swarm intelligence.
 A competition will be held until October 17, 2021, in which suggestions can be submitted for a name to be given to the mission.